 I. DEPARTMENT OF HEALTH & HUMAN SERVICES (DHHS) SALARY LIMITATION

-Under The Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019, signed into law on September 28, 2018,salaries that are directly charged to contracts, grants and cooperative agreements funded by the National Institutes of Health (NIH), the Substance Abuse and Mental Health Services Administration (SAMHSA), Agency for Healthcare Research and Quality (AHRQ) awards and other DHHS awards, are limited to the level of the Executive Level II of the Federal Executive Pay Scale.
+Under H.R.
+1865 – Further Consolidated Appropriations Act, 2020, signed into law on December 20, 2019, salaries that are directly charged to contracts, grants and cooperative agreements funded by the National Institutes of Health (NIH), the Substance Abuse and Mental Health Services Administration (SAMHSA), Agency for Healthcare Research and Quality (AHRQ) awards and other DHHS awards, are limited to the level of the Executive Level II of the Federal Executive Pay Scale.
 Unless specifically disallowed by a DHHS agency program, all DHHS awards will be subject to the Executive Level II annual salary rate.
-The Executive Level II rate was increased to $192,300 effective January 6, 2019.
-As a result, the salary cap for Fiscal Year 2019 (October 1, 2018 – September 30, 2019) should be applied based on the Executive Level II rate at the time the salary was earned:
+The Executive Level II rate was increased to $197,300 effective January 5, 2020.
+As a result, the salary cap for Fiscal Year 2020 (October 1, 2019 – September 30, 2020) should be applied based on the Executive Level II rate at the time the salary was earned:

 The DHHS salary cap may be imposed on some programs for non-profit sponsors and certain State of California grant programs.
 Please check the sponsor guidelines regarding their policy on the use of the current or previous NIH salary caps.